apigeekdemos/apigee-extensions-labs/Lab 2 - Using the Data Loss Prevention Extension/README.md

 ![image alt text](./media/image_apigee_proxy_develop_js_edit.png)

 11. Next, for any employee record returned we need to redact the employee phone number.
 We will use the DLP extension previously configured.
-Since the DLP policy takes a string as input, we need to first flatten the json object returned from the backend, as well as escape the " character in the employee json.
+Since the DLP policy takes a string as input, we need to escape the " character in the employee json.

 You can do this using a JS policy in the Proxy Endpoints > default > GET /{employee-id} response conditional flow.